Establishment of MAK Values

 Substances are also evaluated and classified in terms of their

 - Externer Linkcontribution to systemic toxicity after percutaneous absorption

 Descriptions of the procedures followed by the Commission in evaluating these factors are given in the corresponding sections of the List of MAK and BAT Values.

-The derivation of a MAK value and the evaluation of the various factors, such as physicochemical properties, toxicity after one or more exposures, irritation of the skin or mucous membranes, sensitisation, percutaneous absorption, reproductive toxicity, and carcinogenic and germ cell mutagenic effects are clearly explained in detail in scientific documentation that takes account of all scientific data relating to humans and animals.
-This information is published in the series Gesundheitsschädliche Arbeitsstoffe, toxikologisch-arbeitsmedizinische Begründungen von MAK-Werten by Wiley-VCH.
+The derivation of a MAK value and the evaluation of the various factors, such as physicochemical properties, toxicity after one or more exposures, irritation of the skin or mucous membranes, sensitisation, percutaneous absorption, reproductive toxicity, and carcinogenic and germ cell mutagenic effects are clearly explained in detail in scientific justifications that take account of all scientific data relating to humans and animals.
 Looking at individual cases and taking account of all available toxicological information on a substance allows a more differentiated and diverse evaluation than one based on strictly defined rules.

-Since 1972, over 1000 substances have been evaluated and 55 supplementary publications have been added to the collection of scientific documents.
+Since 1972, over 1,000 substances have been evaluated and the corresponding justifications drawn up.